Murdism/Probabilistic_Pedestrian_Trajectory_Prediction-PPTP/README.md

 We use part of the dataloader in Trajectory-Transformer,"baselineUtils.py"
 ''' git clone  https://github.com/FGiuliari/Trajectory-Transformer '''
 ### Pre-Trained
+Model_x_y_z --> Here, x represents number of epochs while x and y are the ADE and FDE related MODEL without roman numbering is combination of GMM and MSQ loss MODEL II is mdn loss only
+MODEL III is mdn and msq loss

 [Download Pre-Trained] (https://drive.google.com/file/d/13So1tsDC6gm8ULDtRoBD8UJoHgbRMSir/view?usp=sharing)
 ## Main file
 To train and test just run the *GMM_Transformer.ipynb* with different configuration from *config.py*